dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 - DNSimple
 ---

-# Getting Started With Your DNSimple Personal Plan
+# Getting Started With Your Personal Plan

 ### Table of Contents {#toc}